vkucukcakar/rsyslog-docker/README.md

 * Brings plain text logging to Docker with rsyslog and built-in logrotate.
 * For use with Docker's syslog logging driver
-* Auto create or use configuration files at volume "/configurations" using environment variables
+* Automatic configuration creates well-commented configuration files using environment variables or use configuration files at volume "/configurations"
 * Various logs are written to text files at volume "/var/log"
 * Based on vkucukcakar/runit image for service supervision and zombie reaping
 * Alpine and Debian based images